Frequently Asked Questions (FAQs)

 Q. How many images will I get?

 A. This varies depending on the size and features of the property.
 Some rooms may only require a single shot whereas another may need several.
 I do not put a limit on the number of images you receive.
-In fact, I am more than likely to give you more than you need so you can choose the images you feel best represent the property.

 Q. How do I know that my home and property is ready for real estate photography?